Shibin08/sentiment-analysis-movie-reviews/README.md

+# Sentiment-Analysis-Movie-Reviews
+This is a machine learning model aimed at analyzing the sentiment of IMDb movie reviews.
+The objective is to classify reviews as **positive** or **negative** using **TF-IDF vectorization** and **machine learning models** like Logistic Regression and Random Forest.

-# Movie-Reviews-Sentiment-Analysis
+# Objective
-Sentiment Analysis of Movie Reviews is either positive or negative review, the dataset which is used is "IMDB Dataset of 50K Movie Reviews" and the following machine learning which I used is Logistic Regression , Random Forest and LinearSVC.
+To build a text classification model that identifies sentiment from movie reviews using classical machine learning techniques.

 # Dataset
 https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews

-# Requirement
+# Tools and Libraries
-* Scikit-learn
+- Scikit-learn
-* Python
+- Python
-* SpaCy
+- SpaCy
+- Jupyter Notebook
+- Pandas, NumPy
+- TF-IDF Vectorizer
+- Matplotlib / Seaborn